majedbojan/mobily-sms/README.md

 $mobily_credentials = MobilyApiAuth.new( USERNAME, PASSWORD)
 ```

-Here we go, now qw can send our message
+Here we go, now we can send our message

 ```
 Sms.send('967xxxxxxxxx', 'Hey, Mobily.ws service integrated successfully')